server-os/server-image/README.md

 argument that points to the test archive, and use one or more of the options `-r`, `-c`, `-e`.

-When called with all of the options listed above, `smartos-test` will do the
+When called with all of the options listed above, `server-os-test` will do the
 following:

 * verify we're running on the global zone
 * verify that the user has indicated that no production data exists on this system
-* verify that the test archive version matches the version of the running SmartOS instance
+* verify that the test archive version matches the version of the running ServerOS instance
 * take a named-snapshot of /opt if one doesn't already exist, or rollback to that snapshot prior to extracting the tests to /opt
 * create an lofs-mount of /usr in order to extract portions of the test archive